LincolnUniLTL/permalinkmaker/README.md

 =======
 Permalink Maker
 ======
 Permalink Maker is a piece of javascript designed to be invoked as a bookmarklet.
-It will return a permanent url for the current webpage where possible, particularly for the cases:
+It will return a permanent url (including library proxy) for the current webpage where possible, particularly for the cases:
-* DOIs (with optional library proxy)
+* DOIs and handles
+* Voyager, Horizon, or Primo records
+* ebrary books / pages
-* Handles
+* ProQuest articles
-* Voyager (or Horizon) catalogue record
 * Wikipedia articles
+* Wordpress pages

 Usage